-This post has been edited to include free downloads of materials used to make the incentive.
+Edited 11/7/17 to include free downloads of all major and minor pentascales used to make this incentive.
 The downloads are located at the bottom of the post.
 Enjoy!

 I’m a huge believer in teaching pentascales to new students as soon as they are able to play them.
 Pentascales (also known as pentachords and five-finger scales) are simply the first five notes in any scale.

 I teach students to play them in this pattern –

 - chord (using the 1,3,5 notes of the pentascale)

 We start by learning all the white key pentascales, going in order of the circle of fifths.
 I have found that it’s easiest to teach the circle of fifths, because the pentascales naturally build upon each other.

 We start with C, then progress to G – both pentascales are only white keys (sugar cookies!).
 These are perfect for beginners to work on curved, tall fingers.